ncatlab/nlab-content/pages/3/8/9/3/23983/content.md

 $$a:A, y:B(a) \vdash \mathrm{inv}(a, a, \mathrm{refl}_A(a), y, y)(\mathrm{hrefl}_A(a, y)) \equiv \mathrm{hrefl}_A(a, y):\mathrm{hId}_{x:A.B(x)}(a, a, \mathrm{refl}_A(a), y, y) \to \mathrm{hId}_{x:A.B(x)}(a, a, \mathrm{refl}_A(a), y, y)$$
 \end{definition}

-### Relation between identity types and heterogeneous identity types
+### Relation between identity types and indexed heterogeneous identity types

-There are equivalences between identity types and heterogeneous identity types
+There are equivalences between identity types and indexed heterogeneous identity types

 $$\mathrm{hId}_{x:A.B(x)}(a, b, p, y, z) \simeq \mathrm{Id}_{B(b)}(\mathrm{transport}_{x:A.B(x)}(a, b, p)(y), z)$$